 At the heart of the community, we designed a terraced park that incorporates a climbing wall, playground, harvest table, urban agriculture plantings, and a picnic lawn—making it a natural gathering place for residents.
 Though the grading presented a challenge, we used it as a design feature, integrated with the adjoining development.

-Each housing development—ranging from townhomes to high-rise apartments—uniquely responds to the surrounding landscape.
+Each housing development project that PWL contributed to—ranging from townhomes to high-rise apartments—uniquely responds to the surrounding landscape.
 Some feature garden plots and others have restaurants and play spaces.

 At the town centre, a new civic plaza becomes an urban magnet for the community.
 Framed by a randomized assemblage of linear seat walls inspired by the log booms in the Fraser River, an interactive water feature beckons.